svaarala/cbor-specs/cbor-nonutf8-string-tags.rst

 encoding.
 The semantics of decoding a valid UTF-8 string encoded as a tagged byte string is up to the decoder.

+There is some overlap between the different UTF-8 variants.
+In particular, a certain byte string may decode to the same codepoint sequence in more than one variant.
+An encoder may choose any compatible tag in such cases, see more discussion below.

 Example
 =======